 During Van Diest’s tenure, Carroll has had the National Player of the Year four times.
 Tyler Emmert received this award in 2003 and 2005 and in 2008 Owen Koeppen was named Player of the Year.
-Chance Demaris won the award this past season.
+Chance Demaris won the award in 2011.

 In 2000 and 2001 the Saints finished with a number 3 national ranking.
 The Saints defense was ranked 11th in 2000, 4th in 2001, 6th in 2002, 5th in 2003 and 3rd in 2004 and number one in 2005 and 2006.
 In 2006 the Saints defense gave up an average of 5.8 points per contest.

-While at Carroll College, Van Diest has coached 33 All-Conference linebackers with seven being named First Team All-Americans: Joe Horne (2001), Cory Perzinski (2002), Marcus Atkinson (2003), Gary Cooper (2004, 2005), Seamus Molloy (2006), Owen Koeppen (2007, 2008) and Thomas Dolan (2010).
-Horne, Atkinson, Cooper and Dolan were also named Frontier Conference Defensive Player of the Year.
+While at Carroll College, Van Diest has coached 34 All-Conference linebackers with eight being named First Team All-Americans: Joe Horne (2001), Cory Perzinski (2002), Marcus Atkinson (2003), Gary Cooper (2004, 2005), Seamus Molloy (2006), Owen Koeppen (2007, 2008) and Thomas Dolan (2010) and Sean Blomquist (2013).
+Horne, Atkinson, Cooper, Dolan and Blomquist were also named Frontier Conference Defensive Player of the Year.
 During his tenure as head coach Van Diest has been named Frontier Conference Coach of the Year nine times.
 In 2003 and 2005 Van Diest was named NAIA National Coach of the Year by the American Football Association as well as the AFCA Coach of the Year in 2003, 2007 and 2010.

-Nick Enters his 14th year at Carroll College.
-This will be his thirteenth season directing the Saints offense.
-In 2004 Howlett was named the NAIA Assistant Coach of the Year, and in 2012 was named VSN Assistant Coach of the Year.
+Nick Enters his 16th year at Carroll College.
+This will be his fifteenth season directing the Saints offense.
+In 2004 Howlett was named the NAIA Assistant Coach of the Year, and in 2012 was named the Victory Sports Network Assistant Coach of the Year.

-Howlett is a former Western Montana College standout and three-time Frontier Conference running back.
+Howlett is a former Western Montana College standout and three-time All-Frontier Conference running back.
 He was an assistant at his alma mater for three years before coming to Carroll.

 Howlett was ninth in the nation in receiving his senior season at Western.
 He earned his bachelor’s degree in secondary education for Western Montana College.
 Nick resides in Helena with his wife Sandy and daughter Brooke.